google/differential-privacy/cc/docs/algorithms/bounded-algorithm.md

 lower or upper bound, respectively.
 If the interval between bounds is too narrow, many input values will be clamped, degrading accuracy.

-However, bounds are also used to determine the amount of noise we add to the algorithm results to provide privacy.
+However, bounds are usually used to determine the amount of noise we add to the algorithm results to provide privacy.
 The relationship between the bounds used and the amount of noise added varies between algorithms.
 However, as a general rule, larger bound intervals map to more noise added.
 So a loose bound interval